iaincollins/nextjs-starter/README.md

 It includes session support (with CSRF and XSS protection), email based sign-in sytem and integrates with Passport to support signing in with Facebook, Google, Twitter and other sites that support oAuth.

-All functionality works both client and server site - including without JavaScript support in the browser.
+All functionality works both client and server side - including without JavaScript support in the browser.

 ## Demo